 To make your navigation easier, you can place the table of content in the sidebar and make it scrollable.
 This will prevent them from having to go back and forth on the page.

 Having a clear title showing the content's type and nature on a page is very important for your landing page.
-You need to avoid creative words that are non-descriptive of the content of the page.
+It would help if you avoided creative words that are non-descriptive of the content of the page.
 The visitors want to know what the company does and how they can be of help to them.

-If they have to start wondering what you mean or are not sure about what your company does and how you can help them, it won't cost them anything to press the back button.
+If they have to start wondering what you mean or are unsure what your company does and how you can help them, it won't cost them anything to press the back button.
 This will become their CTA button instead of leading them to take any action on your website.

 When you create your landing page, it is essential to make the content enjoyable.
 Also, make the call to button outstanding so that they can spot it easily.

 While you're getting information from your visitors through the landing pages, be sure that you are only asking for the information you need.
 Take off all the unnecessary details that are not needed for your marketing strategy at the moment.
 If the name and email address of the visitor is the only thing you need, it should be the only thing you're asking.
 This will help you maximize your landing page for more conversions.

 The more form that the visitors have to fill on your landing page, the more the number of them that walks away.
 You will get high conversion rates if the visitors have a very minimal field to fill.

 The fact that your landing page is used as a part of your online marketing tool means that SEO is essential to you.
 Apart from bringing in visitors and converting them into potential customers for you, it can also help you improve your SEO ranking.

 Create a landing page design that's SEO adaptive.
 Make sure it has a minimal layout and a clean design, with a scroll motion slider.